flaturtha/64-testaments/madness-of-krill/madness_v3.md

 I rushed up the narrow stairs that ran at the back of the Regent’s Club.
 I enjoyed my job, hobnobbing with the gentry of London.
 Even though I was just a servant, there to serve their steak and kidney pie, fetch their brandy or cigars, I was amongst the elite of London society.
 The old guard.

 One never knew what state secrets one might overhear; fodder for true impartial journalism and my paper THE CITIZEN REPORTER!

-It wasn’t much of a newspaper.
-Not yet.
-After all, I was the only reporter.
-Also the editor, publisher, and newsboy.
-And I sold few.

-But I knew that one day soon, I’d break a story that would have *The Evening Standard*, *The Sunday Mirror*, *The Telegraph*, even *The Times* begging to reprint my story and make me a lead reporter.
+Like details of this conspiracy by the Imperialists, desparately trying to hand on to the last bits of a dying empire.

-I slipped into the conservatory where Sir Godfrey sat at his usual table.
+Grinning to myself, I slipped into the conservatory where Sir Godfrey sat at his usual table.
 He was a dapper old gent, in his late 60s.

 Once, he had been a great explorer, an archaeologist, but now he was chief curator at the British Museum, in charge of all the exhibits from the Near East.
 Years inside had turned his once golden complexion pale and pasty.

-*Maybe I’ll write a bio piece on his adventures for the next issue!*

 Sometimes, he would regal me with stories of ancient empires, dark cults that practiced human sacrifice and dark rituals.

+*Of course!* I thought as I strolled across the room. *Sir Godfrey would be a perfect interview for this article.*

 Other members scoffed at his stories of demons and dark gods rising.
 Of ancient battles between good and evil.